metalcycling/openstructure/modules/bindings/doc/tmtools.rst

   Yang Zhang and Jeffrey Skolnick, Proteins 2004 57: 702-710
   Y. Zhang and J. Skolnick, Nucl.
 Acids Res.
 2005 33, 2302-9

-Besides using the standalone TM-align program, ost also provides a wrapper around USalign as published in:
+Besides using the standalone TM-align program, ost also provides wrappers around USalign as published in:

   Chengxin Zhang, Morgan Shine, Anna Marie Pyle, Yang Zhang (2022) Nat Methods

-The advantage is that no intermediate files must be generated, a wrapper on the c++ layer is used instead.
+USalign can be used as external standalone tool.
+Alternatively, ost allows to directly inject structural data in the USAlign c++ layer.
+The advantage of that is that no intermediate files must be generated.

 Distance measures used by TMscore